Order Now: 1-844-877-4466

 • Size 5 (75x58cm): The official size for senior and international competitions for players 14 years of age and up.

-• Size 4 (72x56cm): is for ages 11 to 13.
+• Size 4 (72x56cm): is for ages 11 years to 13 years.

-• Size 3 (68x54cm): Intended for players under the age of seven to ten.
+• Size 3 (68x54cm): Intended for players under the age of 7 years to 10 years.

-• Mini (44x30cm): is for ages 6 and under.
+• Mini (44x30cm): is for ages 6 years and under.

 *All sizes are listed as horizontal circumference x vertical circumference.